OlympusDAO-Education/Documentation/using-etherscan/staking.md

 1. Go to the [Write Contract section of the OHM token contract](https://etherscan.io/address/0x383518188c0c6d7730d91b2c03a03c837814a899#writeContract).

-2. Press **Connect to Web3** to connect your wallet if you haven't done so.
+2. Check and ensure your selected network is "Ethereum Mainnet" in your wallet.
+Then press **Connect to Web3** to connect your wallet if you haven't done so.

 3. Once it is connected, select the third option *approve*.